This is the first part of a series of posts relating to the gender pay gap.

 The 23% gap comes form simply taking the median pay of men and comparing it to the median pay of women.
 It’s a fact.
 But when President Obama equated this statistic with “equal pay for equal work” he misinterpreted the fact.

 Let me illustrate a major driver of the difference through a personal example.
 When my wife and I got married, the gender pay gap within our house was a about 65%: I was making $80,000 (ish), and she was making $28,000.
-The driver of this gap isn’t discrimination, educational attainment, or working hours.
+The driver of this gap isn’t discrimination, educational attainment, or working hours,.
 It was driven nearly exclusively by our occupations: I was a management consultant, she was a kindergarten teacher.
 My wife was not a victim of being paid less for “equal work.”
 Our work was not equal.
 Was the gap in pay “right” – no. Teachers should make more.
 But our contribution to the national pay gap was driven by choice, not by discrimination or lack of opportunity.
-We chose different paths that led to different outcomes.
+We chose different paths that led to different outcomes, so we didn’t think that much about it, we try to save a little doing some repairs in our home ourselves using tools as a Pole saw for this purpose.

 So it’s clear that we have to think more deeply about the gender pay gap and it’s drivers as we consider the role of a company in addressing the gap.